CodeOfficer/app-engine-addon-theme-demo/README.md

-# Using `ember-theme-changer` in an addon
+# Using `ember-theme-changerr` in an addon

-This example project demonstrates a way to leverage [ember-theme-changer](https://github.com/leadiato/ember-theme-changer) in an addon to suport the themeing of both a host app and its engines.
+This example project demonstrates a way to leverage [ember-theme-changerr](https://github.com/codeofficer/ember-theme-changer) in an addon to suport the themeing of both a host app and its engines.

 ## Overview